SEO Help for Small Businesses: 9 SEO Tips to Increase Rankings

 Less than 20 percent of small businesses invest in search engine optimization (SEO), but more than 90 percent of online experiences begin with a search engine like Google or Bing.
 That’s why SEO for small businesses isn’t something small-to-midsized businesses (SMBs) can ignore.

 If you need SEO help for your small business, this mini-guide is the perfect resource for your team.
-It includes an FAQ section that covers some of the most common questions about small companies and search engine optimization, plus nine helpful SEO tips for small businesses.
+It includes an FAQ section that covers some of the most common questions about small companies and search engine optimization, plus nine helpful SEO tips for small businesses that even beginners can utilize.

 Keep reading to get started on SEO for your small business’s website now!
 Or, if you’re searching for professional SEO services for small businesses, call us at 888-601-5359 or contact us online to chat with an experienced strategist.